abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_2_Arrays/Lecture_2.md

 - *char*: 1 byte.

-- *string*: ? bytes deppends on the text.
+- *string*: ? bytes depends on the text.

 - RAM: Store the bytes of info, we can take memory as having addresses.

 ## Arrays

-- Sequence of values, chunck of memory storing values, back to back.
+- Sequence of values, chunk of memory storing values, back to back.

 - int scores[3] = How to declare an array for 3 int values.